JensRantil/jensrantil.github.io/content/pages/about-me.rst

 * Jens enjoys playing on his african drums.
 * Jens enjoys learning new programming languages.
 His latest one is Go_.
-* Jens played guitar in a student musical [2] orchestra and later directing one for two semesters.
+* Jens played guitar in a student musical [2] orchestra and later volunteered as a stage director for two semesters.
 * Jens has had a special fondness when it comes to `Getting Things Done`_ and time management.
 He's been trying over 10 different online task management systems.
 He's pretty picky...